Information industry: Information devices

 Fourth, there are manufacturers of information-processing devices that require research and sophisticated decision-making.
 These products are vital to information-processing activities of above mentioned industries.
 The products include computers of various levels and many other microelectronic devices, as well as software programs.
 Printing and copying machines, measurement and recording devices of various kinds, electronic or otherwise, are also in this category.
 The role of these tools are to automate certain information-processing activities.
 The use of some of these tools may be very simple (as in the case of some printing), and the processing done by the tools may be very simple (as in copying and some calculations) rather than intellectual and sophisticated.
 In other words, the specialization of these industries in an economy is neither production of information nor sophisticated decision-making.
-Instead, this segment serves as an infrastructure for those activities, making production of information and decision-making services will be a lot less efficient.
+Instead, this segment serves as an infrastructure for those activities, making production of information and decision-making services to be a lot more efficient.
 In addition, these industries tend to be "high-tech" or research intensive - trying to find more efficient ways to boost efficiency of information production and sophisticated decision-making.
-For example, the function of a standard calculator is quite simple and it is easy to how to use it.
-However, manufacturing a well-functioning standard calculator takes a lot of processes, far more than the task of calculation performed by the users.
+For example, the function of a standard calculator is quite simple and it is easy to learn how to use it.
+However, manufacturing a well-functioning standard calculator takes a lot of processes, many with more sophisticated or specialized knowledge required, far more than the task of calculation performed by the users.